mjhoffm2/ReactTrainingTutorial/Part-6-%2D-Setting-up-UI-with-.NET-Core-instead-of-Node.md

 ### Verify NuGet dependencies

-In this project, I will not be using any dependencies except for the ones that were already included in the API template project.
+In this part of the tutorial, I will not be using any dependencies except for the ones that were already included in the API template project.
 Only 3 are used:

 ![image.png](/.attachments/image-05b3ef5b-0144-448e-89ae-709807500f4d.png)